superstar1205/Angular-Uint-test/README.md

  Arrange — set the initial state of the system under test.
  Act — call a method that you want to test.
+ Assert — Analyze the result and ensure that it equal to the desired result.